 (7) An approval under subsection (1) does not take effect until the programme of study is included in the list published under subsection (5).

+[Section 49 amended by No. 4 of 2018 s.
+20.]

 50. Accreditation authority to monitor approved programmes of study

 (1) The accreditation authority that accredited an approved programme of study must monitor the programme and the education provider that provides the programme to ensure the authority continues to be satisfied the programme and provider meet an approved accreditation standard for the health profession.